Have you been dreaming of becoming a flight attendant since you were old enough to spot a plane in the sky?

 Do you want to meet and talk to people from many exotic places?

-Or you just like all eyes on you while you prettily stroll through the airport wearing red lipstick and high heels… But how do you get there?
+Or do you just desire all eyes on you while strolling through the airport wearing red lipstick and high heels?
+But how do you get there?
 Where should you start?

 Whether this is the first time you consider applying for this job, or you have been trying but failing to get into the glamorous airline world, you are in the right place!
-Here at Flight Attendant Central you will learn exactly how to start the process of becoming a flight attendant for some of the largest, most competitive airlines in the world.
+Here at Flight Attendant Central, you will learn exactly how to start the process of becoming a flight attendant for some of the most significant, competitive airlines in the world.

 The selection process the airlines have for recruiting new crew is not the simplest.

 Typically, out of 1000 applications, only 100 are called for an interview.
-Through a series of complex assessments to establish the ideal candidates, only 10 people are offered the job.
+Through a series of complex assessments to establish the ideal candidates, only ten people are offered the job.

 I talked to many people who have tried their luck without researching what the specific companies were looking for and failed.
 I also listened to the ones who went in there just to ‘give it a try’ and were sent home after the first round of interviews.
 They were surprised.